RDobelis/RDobelis/README.md

 - Implemented Test-Driven Development methodology to ensure each feature was thoroughly tested, new code didn't break existing functionality, defects were caught early in the development cycle, and improved overall software quality.
 - SQL: Used SQL to manage and manipulate relational databases, writing queries to extract data, create tables, and modify data structures.
 - [TodoApp](https://github.com/RDobelis/TodoApp-React): Built a TodoApp with option to add and edit articles.
 Incorporated a login form validation as part of a React coding challenge.
+- [Product Code Generator](https://github.com/RDobelis/product-selector): A simple React app that generates product based on the product type and parameters.
+- [Climate Locator](https://github.com/RDobelis/ClimateLocator): Web API climate locator application which can locate and provide with weather data based on the requested IP address.
+- [Road Stat App](https://github.com/RDobelis/RoadStatApp): Web API application where you can upload car speed data, filter out statistics for date range and speed, and generate hourly average speed chart for a specific date.

 ## About Me